-Alaska governor proposes cash payouts, infrastructure plan
+Alaska governor proposes cash payouts to revive pandemic-battered economy

-JUNEAU, Alaska (AP) — Gov. Mike Dunleavy proposed an “extraordinary response” to revive Alaska’s pandemic-stunted economy Friday, including about $5,000 in direct payments to residents from the state’s oil-wealth fund and an infrastructure plan he said is intended to create jobs.
+JUNEAU, Alaska — Gov. Mike Dunleavy proposed an “extraordinary response” to revive Alaska’s pandemic-stunted economy Friday, including about $5,000 in direct payments to residents from the state’s oil-wealth fund and an infrastructure plan he said is intended to create jobs.

 “Alaskans are suffering now.
 Businesses are suffering now.
 This is the time for us to act.
 This is the time for us to act quickly,” he said in rolling out his budget plan for next year.